 4) Recovering from bankruptcy filed in the past 3 years

-Do I Have Good Credit?
+Do I Have a Good Credit Score?

 Why Is Good Credit Important?

-The following graph will give you a good sense of just how much good credit is worth to the average person each year.
+This graph will give you a good sense of just how much good credit is worth to the average person each year.